 Youth Group Coordinator (Wednesday Youth Group)

 Claire runs our youth group for 16-21 year olds with Asperger’s Syndrome.
 Claire has a wealth of experience supporting young people and adults on the autism spectrum in schools, college, and their natural environments.

 Youth Support Worker

 Bob supports young people in both our Friday evening and Saturday morning youth groups.
 He also has experience of running mainstream after-school clubs and holiday clubs.
-Bob is a parent of a young adult with Asperger’s Syndrome.
+Bob is also a parent of a young adult with Asperger’s Syndrome.